GEORGETOWN UNIVERSITY SEXUAL ASSAULT SURVEY CAMPAIGN

 SPREADING THE WORD

 In surveys of this nature, responses of between 10% and 25% are optimistically anticipated, on average.
 That the Georgetown survey was completed by 51% of overall recipients and 62% of the undergraduate population was a success.
-The data trove that resulted will go a long way towards solving a vexing and disturbing issue for Georgetown and campuses across the US.
+The data trove that resulted will go a long way towards addressing a vexing and disturbing issue for Georgetown and campuses across the US.

 Georgetown University Report on Slavery, Memory, and Reconciliation